Acute complicated cystitis and pyelonephritis

 Issues related to acute complicated cystitis and pyelonephritis will be reviewed here.
 Issues related to acute uncomplicated cystitis and pyelonephritis in women are discussed separately, as are issues related to UTIs in pregnant women, in men, and in the setting of indwelling urethral catheters.
-(See "Urinary tract infections and asymptomatic bacteriuria in pregnancy" and "Acute uncomplicated cystitis, pyelonephritis, and asymptomatic bacteriuria in men" and "Urinary tract infection associated with urethral catheters" and "Acute uncomplicated cystitis and pyelonephritis in women".)
+(See "Urinary tract infections and asymptomatic bacteriuria in pregnancy" and "Acute uncomplicated cystitis and pyelonephritis in men" and "Catheter-associated urinary tract infection in adults" and "Acute uncomplicated cystitis and pyelonephritis in women".)

 A complicated urinary tract infection, whether localized to the lower or upper tract, is associated with an underlying condition that increases the risk of failing therapy, including the following:

 - Echols RM, Tosiello RL, Haverstock DC, Tice AD.
 Demographic, clinical, and treatment parameters influencing the outcome of acute cystitis.
 Clin Infect Dis 1999; 29:113.

 - Czaja CA, Scholes D, Hooton TM, Stamm WE.
 Population-based epidemiologic analysis of acute pyelonephritis.
 Clin Infect Dis 2007; 45:273.